 Note/ Your RV will get lots of ocean spray here (guaranteed) so plan for a good wash to get that salt off once you leave.

 Extra Info: Excellent cell signal (5 bars ATT LTE, 5 bars Verizon LTE).
-127 sites, all first-come-first-serve.
-Sites cost $28/night (dogs are extra $1/night).
+127 sites, reservation online.
+Sites cost $32/night weekday, $35/night week-end (dogs are extra $1/night).
 5 day stay limit in high season (April through October 31), 14 day stay limit in low season (November 1 – March 31).
 On site garbage, but NO hookups, dump or water.

 Video Overview: Want to see & hear it on film?
 Check out our ~6 minute video overview here: